Module System

 .

-Lmod uses a hierarchical module scheme, where not all modules are visible at any given time.
+Lmod uses a hierarchical module scheme in which not all modules are visible at any given time.
 You can list the module currently available with the avail

 option.